Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |-----------------------------------------------|---------|-----------------------|---------------------|------------|
 | [Control Flow](#control-flow)                 |Condition| 011                   |Opcode               | Parameters |

 **Important Note**: Some instructions support using immediate values.
-Immediates are written as numbers in decimal, hexadecial, or binary format.
+Immediates are written as numbers in decimal, hexadecimal, or binary format.

 Assembly Syntax Examples:
 ```